audiencepipe/cloudflare-analytics-js/packages/browser/README.md

 # Events Javascript SDK

+## Note on Bearer Tokens
+The browser version of the SDK does not support Bearer tokens for authentication.
+This is a security measure, as there is no secure way to store sensitive keys in a browser environment.
+If you absolutely require this, you should use a Cloudflare worker as server side middleware to store this.

 ## Installation via CDN

 To integrate the JavaScript SDK with your website, place the following code snippet in the `<head>` section of your website.